GateNLP/gateplugin-Format_Bdoc/docs/index.md

 * Document is represented in the binary MessagePack format ([https://msgpack.org/index.html](https://msgpack.org/index.html)).
 This results in very small files.
 * As with JSON, shared objects are not preserved and instead converted into separate equal objects.

+## ResourceHelper API

+The ResourceHelper API allows for a run-time only programmatic use of some of the plugin features without the need to make the using code depend on the plugin.
+Instead the generic [GATE ResourceHelper Interface](https://jenkins.gate.ac.uk/job/gate-core/javadoc/index.html) is used to invoke plugin functionality.

+The [`call`](https://javadoc.io/doc/uk.ac.gate.plugins/format-bdoc/latest/gate/plugin/format/bdoc/API.html) method takes the following
+parameters:

+* `action` (String): the name of the action to perform or what should get returned
+* `resource` (gate.Resource): some GATE resource like a Document
+* `params...` (Object): an arbitrary number of additional objects to pass on

+The method returns some Object or null.

+The following `action` values can be used, the expected parameters and their types are listed in parentheses:

+* `json_from_doc` (resource: Document):  return a JSON string representation of the document
+* `fmap_to_map` (param0: FeatureMap): return a Map representation of the feature map
+* `bdoc_from_string` (param0: String): return a BdocDocument from the JSON string representation
+* `bdoc_from_doc` (resource: Document): return a BdocDocument from the GATE document
+* `bdocmap_from_doc` (resource: Document, param0: Collection<String> or null, param1: Boolean or null): create
+  the Map representation of a BdocDocument created from the document, if param0 is specified and it is a collection of Strings, only include the annotation sets with those names in the result.
+If param1 is present and it is a boolean that is true, include empty placeholder sets for all sets not included in the result
+* `log_from_string` (param0: String): create ChangeLog from the JSON String representation
+* `log_from_map` (param0: Map<String,Object>): create a ChangeLog from the Map representation
+* `update_document_from_bdoc` (resource: Document, param0: BdocDocument): update a given GATE document from the information in a BdocDocument.
+* `update_document_from_bdocjson` (resource: Document, param0: String): update GATE document from the BdocDocument created from the JSON String
+* `update_document_from_log` (resrouce: Document, param0: ChangeLog): update GATE document from the given ChangeLog
+* `update_document_from_logjson` (resource: Document, param: String): update and return GATE document from the ChangeLog created from the JSON String

 ## Speed and Size comparison with GATE XML and FastInfoset formats